boilingdata/data-taps-template/README.md

 > You can see more detailed instructions [here](https://github.com/boilingdata/boilingdata-bdcli/blob/main/ONBOARDING.md).

-## 1. Create account with your email
+## 1. Create Boiling account with your email

 ```shell
 yarn install